-While no-one is entirely sure how the margarita came to be, there's certainly a long list of theories.
+Ah, the margarita—one of Mexico's finest exports.
+There really is nothing better on a sultry summer's evening (or, at any time of year really) than a glass of this thirst-quenching, tequila and lime-laced tonic (especially when enjoyed by the beach, as is often the Mexican custom).
+While no one is entirely sure how the margarita came to be, there's certainly a long list of theories.
 Our fave involves Mexican restaurant owner Carlos Herrera, who reportedly created it in the late 1930s for Marjorie King, a famous showgirl at the time who was allergic to all forms of alcohol except tequila.
 However she wasn't a fan of drinking the spirit straight, so salt and lime were added and—ta-da—the margarita was born.

 But enough of the history lesson, let's get to the good stuff aka where you can get your hands on a glass of this refreshing tipple... so without further ado, here's where to find Auckland's best margaritas.

-The Parasol & Swing Company
+Parasol & Swing

 The Mexican Café

 Likewise, it'd be remiss of us not to include The Mexican Café.
 This Victoria Street legend has been slinging margaritas since opening its doors more than 30 years ago, and at last count stocked over 80 kinds of tequila (meaning that the margaritas here are seriously good).
 For ultimate margarita feels, we recommend you grab yourself a spot on the coveted undercover deck, amongst the fairy lights and cacti.